Last Updated on May 27, 2023 by Ellen

-Baja Sur is a tourism hot spot in Mexico, and we decided to check it out before returning to the U.S. for the holidays.
-To get there from Mazatlan, we took an overnight ferry ride that was a pretty interesting experience.
+Baja Sur is a tourism hot spot in Mexico, and we decided to check it out.
+We went from Mazatlan to La Paz by overnight ferry on the Sea of Cortez, and it was a pretty interesting experience.

 It’s a cargo ferry that carries large containers, trucks, cars, and passengers.
 The dock is right next to where the small panga boats take tourists over to Stone Island.
 You can’t miss the ships that run back and forth just about every day.